RighthandSon/flagControl/README.md

 ### Configuration File

 A file with a list of flags that will be "controlled".
+Can be followed with a comma or space separated number.
+The number defines how many kills you can get before the flag is dropped.
+If no number is set it defaults to 1, if the number is set to 0 the flag will be dropped as soon as it is grabbed.
 Each flag must be on a new line, e.g.
 ```
 ST
-L
+L 1
-GM
+GM,2
+CL,0
 ```

 ### Custom BZDB Variables